 We have all experienced data loss sometime or the other in our careers.
 It might have been a hard drive disk failure or something as simple as the mistaken deletion of a file.
 This sort of thing happens rather often.
 It can usually be dealt with without too much trouble.
 However, there are some cases where a significant data loss occurs.
 And recovery takes a lot of time and resources.
 We must focus on the common knowledge everyone needs to apply about data recovery.

 What is data recovery all about?

-How do recover lost files?
+How do you recover lost files?

-File corruption is not as common as deletion, but it can still be pretty brutal.
-Those who are familiar with those corruption errors on the computer screen know how terrible the feeling is.
+File corruption is not as common as deletion, but it can still be brutal.
+Those familiar with those corruption errors on the computer screen know how terrible the feeling is.
 You might end up losing all your data.
 And getting the lost files back can become an excruciating process.

 Best way to get rid of data loss

 What is the best way to ensure that your data is not lost?
 Making copies of everything considered essential is advised because you never know what might happen.
 Data loss is profound, and recovering the information is sometimes quite impossible.